ctse2k1/sfl-event-based-ap-bot/SOFTWARE_SPECIFICATION.md

 ### 3.5.
 Administrative Commands
 - **FR5.1: Reset All Data (`/event reset`):** An administrator must be able to reset all event data, including participation history and points for all users.
 This command requires no parameters.
-- **FR5.2: Reset Member Data (`/event resetmember`):** An administrator must be able to reset the points and participation history for a specific member.

 ## 4. Non-Functional Requirements